snarky-puppy/tvm-market-analysis/README.md

 - Tim provided the mathematical chops
 - Vince came good with the business end
--Matt hacked out tools to support the others
+- Matt hacked out tools to support the others

 We didn't make much money but we learned a lot